Service members don’t have to hit any kind of income threshold to capitalize on the home lending benefits earned by their service.

 The VA also wants a borrower to be a “satisfactory credit risk,” but, as with income, the agency doesn’t actually have a strict credit standard.

 But VA lenders certainly do.
-In today’s lending climate, borrowers without a score of least 620 are struggling to secure financing.
+In today’s lending climate, borrowers without a score of least 640 could struggle to secure financing.
+But remember that credit score benchmarks can vary by lender, loan type and other factors.